Skip to main content

 Visualizes the execution tree.
 Every item carries provenance: block name, instance ID, parent block, phase, step index.
 The trace view assembles this into a timeline, grouping items by block and showing parent-child relationships.

-Click a generator block in the trace and the detail panel shows what the model actually saw on that turn: the resolved system prompt, the user-slot messages for this turn, and the conversation history that came in alongside them.
+For generator blocks, the panel also shows what the model actually saw on that turn: the resolved system prompt, the user-slot messages for this turn, and the conversation history that came in alongside them.
 Tools and the resolved model identifier appear in the same panel.
 This is observability data — gated by FSDEV_TRACE_OBSERVABILITY (on by default in development) — so you can leave it on while iterating and switch it off in production.

 Session state

 Inspect current state at every scope level.
-View session-level state, user-level state, and project-level state.
+View session-level state, user-level state, and org-level state.
 Resources and their content are visible.
 ClientData values appear in the detail panel.

 Replay